eyecatchup/NilPortugues_PHP_SEO_ImageHandler/README.md

 <!-- $recoveredHtml -->
 <img src="//localhost/ImageHandlerClass/images/downloaded/6fd86da74659f04253285e853af26845.jpg" width="400" height="240" style="border:2px solid red" data-attribute="example1">
 ```
-As you can notice, width and height attributes were added, but everything else is kept.
-This is for faster rendering times in the browser.
-If image is downscaled or upscaled, these values will match the scaled image dimensions.
+Image file name is **terrible** for SEO purposes.
+The reason behind this name is that the file name it's actually the file's md5 file hash.
+This is used to assure there's no image being overridden or repeated in our image directory.

+If the image file name concerns you, which should, you should build in your application file renaming and let `6fd86da74659f04253285e853af26845.jpg` be whatever you want it to be to meet your SEO purposes.

-If title and alt attributes are provided by the image storage source, the class will also create them when processing `$processedHtml` to `$recoveredHtml`, which is really good for SEO.
+Finally, if **title** and **alt** attributes are provided - whether these were extracted values or entered by an application into the data record row- the class will also create and populate them when processing `$processedHtml` to `$recoveredHtml`, which is really good for SEO.

-Image filename on the other hand, is *horrible for SEO*, but you can code your application to allow renaming image file names and let `6fd86da74659f04253285e853af26845.jpg` be whatever you want it to be.
+As a bonus, when rebuilding the image tags, **width** and **height** attributes are added.
+While there's no real SEO benefits on doing this, it will cope for faster rendering times in the browser.
+If image was down-scaled or up-scaled, these values will match the scaled image dimensions.

 ## Todo:
 * Add a method to check if the download directory exists